 CS_ACCOUNT_KEYin your app.
 Now, set them as key vault references instead.

 az webapp config appsettings set --resource-group $groupName --name $appName --settings CS_ACCOUNT_NAME="@Microsoft.KeyVault(SecretUri=$csResourceKVUri)" CS_ACCOUNT_KEY="@Microsoft.KeyVault(SecretUri=$csKeyKVUri)"

 In the browser, navigate to

 <app-name>.azurewebsites.netagain.
-If you get detection results back, then you're connecting to the Cognitive Services endpoint with key vault references.
+If you get detection results back, then you're connecting to the Azure AI services endpoint with key vault references.

-Congratulations, your app is now connecting to Cognitive Services using secrets kept in your key vault, without any changes to your application code.
+Congratulations, your app is now connecting to Azure AI services using secrets kept in your key vault, without any changes to your application code.

 Clean up resources

 In the preceding steps, you created Azure resources in a resource group.
 If you don't expect to need these resources in the future, delete the resource group by running the following command in the Cloud Shell: